linnarsson-lab/loompy/README.md

 Loom supports a tiny subset of numpy data types:

-* The main matrix is always a two-dimensionl array of type `float32`
+* The main matrix is always a two-dimensional array of type `float32`
-* Attributes are one-dimensionl arrays of either `float64` or `string`
+* Attributes are one-dimensional arrays of either `float64` or `string`

 Note that there is no integer attribute type.
 However, float64s are large enough to represent all integers up to and including 9,007,199,254,740,992 without loss.